About Palma de Mallorca

 Things to do in Palma de Mallorca

 There are so many options of what to do and see in Palma that the only problem you will have is a lack of time to see it all!
-We have compiled a comprehensive guide below of the best things to do and see in Palma de Mallorca.
+We have compiled a comprehensive guide below of the best things to do and see in Palma.

 If you enjoy shopping then Palma boasts some top luxury brand stores and boutiques, such as Louis Vuitton on Paseo del Borne which is now known as the Golden Mile.
-Also on the Borne is the three-storey Hugo Boss store, Italian brand Twin-Set, British luxury leather company Mulberry and lots more.
-Steps away on Carrer Constitució is Watches of Switzerland – one of the world’s best prestige watch and jewellery stores.
+Also on the Borne is the three-storey Hugo Boss store, Italian brand Twin-Set, vintage luxury handbags from Rouge and lots more.
+Steps away onto Carrer Constitució is Watches of Switzerland – one of the world’s most prestige watch and jewellery stores.

 The narrow alleys around the Plaza Mayor are lined with small local boutiques and shops, while Palma’s high street Jaime III, offers the elegant labels of the fashion world.
 When you’ve finished browsing and buying, you’ll find a great choice of restaurants, cafés and bars – many with outside terraces for a chance to people-watch in Palma.